-As we delve into the complex issue of why indigenous communities experience worse health outcomes, it is clear that the underlying causes are rooted in historical injustices and ongoing systemic barriers.
+Exploring the intricate issue of why indigenous communities face poorer health outcomes, it is evident that the root causes can be traced back to historical injustices and persistent systemic barriers.

 However, the surface of this issue has barely been scratched, and it's only by peeling back the layers of historical trauma, socioeconomic disparities, cultural barriers, environmental injustices, and systemic discrimination that we can truly begin to understand the multifaceted reasons behind this disparity.